 Sea shell craft is popular in almost all the island nations across the world.
 So you may ask how exactly the craft of Andaman is different from that of the other places.
 The answer lies in the unique local touch that the islanders have given to their craft.
-In fact, sea shell jewelries are the major source of livelihood for most of the places residing here.
+In fact, sea shell jewelry is the major source of livelihood for most of the places residing here.

-Apart from show pieces and jewelry, you will find carved shells, conches and the like.
-And one of the most popular pieces of sea shell crafts are engravings of maps and sceneries on the shells.
+Apart from show pieces and jewellery, you will find carved shells, conches and the like.
+One of the most popular pieces of sea shell crafts are engravings of maps and sceneries on the shells.
 You can even have your names carved on these shells on request.

 Madhubani Art, Bihar

-Paintings have always formed a special part of traditional crafts of India.
-The Madhubani art born out of this love to depict our imagination in canvas.
+Paintings have always formed a special part of the traditional crafts of India.
+The Madhubani art was born out of this love to depict our imagination on canvas.
 Originating from the Maithila region of Bihar, these paintings use fingers, twigs, sticks and the like as tools.

-The Madhubani art is striking for the bright combination of colors used in them.
-But you will be surprised to know that all these colors are actually sourced from natural pigments such as flowers, spices and the like.
+The Madhubani art is striking for the bright combination of colours used in them.
+But you will be surprised to know that all these colours are actually sourced from natural pigments such as flowers, spices and the like.